yaml/yamlscript/doc/yamlscript.md

 YAMLScript (like Clojure) is designed to both use the host language and be used by the host language.

-An great example is the CPAN module [Test::More::YAMLScript]( https://metacpan.org/pod/Test::More::YAMLScript).
+A great example is the CPAN module [Test::More::YAMLScript]( https://metacpan.org/pod/Test::More::YAMLScript).
 This module lets Perl programmers write their unit tests in YAMLScript.